-- Minimizing exposure of privileged functions through definition of function-specific roles or authorization groups - Access control enforcement of these roles or groups - Use of proximity card identification badges - Logging of access into and out of the facility - The use of tamper resistant locks to detect break-ins or unauthorized access to physical security tiers within the facility - Automated notification to outside alarm monitoring agency of a potential security breach to the facility - Video surveillance
+Minimizing exposure of privileged functions through definition of function-specific roles or authorization groups

+Access control enforcement of these roles or groups

+Use of proximity card identification badges

+Logging of access into and out of the facility

+Automated notification to outside alarm monitoring agency of a potential security breach to the facility

+Video surveillance

-At a minimum, the physical access controls for CA equipment, as well as remote workstations used to administer the CAs, must:
+At a minimum, the physical access controls for CA equipment must:

-- Ensure that no unauthorized access to the hardware is permitted - Ensure that all removable media and paper containing sensitive plaintext information is stored in secure containers - Ensure an access log is maintained and inspected periodically - Require two-person physical access control to both the cryptographic module and computer systems
+Ensure that no unauthorized access to the hardware is permitted

+Ensure that all removable media and paper containing sensitive plaintext information is stored in secure containers

+Ensure an access log is maintained and inspected periodically

+Require two-person physical access control to both the cryptographic module and computer systems

 When not in use, removable cryptographic modules, activation information used to access or enable cryptographic modules, and CA equipment must be placed in secure containers.
-Activation data must be either memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and must not be stored with the cryptographic module or removable hardware associated with remote workstations used to administer the CA.
+Activation data must be either memorized or recorded and stored in a manner commensurate with the security afforded the cryptographic module, and must not be stored with the cryptographic module or removable hardware associated with workstations used to administer the CA.